mccurdyc/www/content/book/2020-01-31-unix-memoir.md

 Keep in mind that this was before proper version control, so easily rolling back to a working version of the software was difficult.
 Eventually, the patent department bought a PDP-11 for the Unix department to build and test software.

-## 1127

-In Rob Pike's post title, ["Less is exponentially more"](https://commandcenter.blogspot.com/2012/06/less-is-exponentially-more.html), he restates a joke from Ron Hardin, "that if we really understood our world better, we could drop a digit and go down from 127 to just 27."